cmac4396/CryptoNotificationBot/README.md

 Since this bot sends SMS notifications, we will need to give the bot the SMS gateway for your phone and an email to send messages from.

-Make a copy of the bot-default-properties file called bot-properties.
+Make a copy of the bot-default-properties file and name it bot-properties.
 Open the bot-properties file in a text editor.
 It should look like this:

 ![](BotProperties.png)